Must-have Features of a Loyalty Management Software

 - Points – marketers should be able to define how customers earn points.
 The platform should support the most common shopping events, but also custom ones like points for social media activity or rewards for providing feedback.
-You should also have a possibility to choose between fixed and proportional points assignment.
+You should also have the possibility to choose between fixed and proportional points assignments.
 For example, if a customer made an order for min.
 100$, then give 2 loyalty points for each 1$ spent.

 - Gamification – the system should provide out-of-the-box milestones which marketers can use to build powerful reward programs.
 The milestones should be based on time, frequency, revenue, earned points, or any other custom “currency”.

 - Multiple rewards – as personalized rewards are the best engagement artifacts, your loyalty software should cover several types, including coupons, gift cards, automatic discounts, cashback, loyalty points, or any “currency.”
 However, to control the promotional budget, program designers should have the ability to limit the cart volume and structure or set the reward expiry date.

 Needless to say, these parameters should be easy to tweak from the UI, so that marketers don’t have to bother the development team every time they want to modify anything in the loyalty program.

 4. Flexible eligibility rules

-A good customer loyalty software lets you set up fine-grained validation rules.
+Good customer loyalty software lets you set up fine-grained validation rules.
 It is not enough to set the rules and hard-code them once.
-You should be able to change them as you learn more about your customers and for special promotions.
+You should be able to change them as you learn more about your customers and special promotions.

 In general, you should be able to set the validation rules based on: